 One thing you should remember before you apply for any position within the government is that you'll be opening yourself up for a thorough background check.
 But if you've been on your best behavior, display a talent for leadership, have ambition and possess the drive to help the U.S. government lead the nation, you may land yourself a job at the most famous address in America.

-To learn more about politics and related topics, take a look at the links on the next page.
+To learn more about politics and related topics, take a look at the links below.